tensorpack/tensorpack/docs/tutorial/extend/augmentor.md

 1. `self.rng` is a `np.random.RandomState` object,
 	guaranteed to have different seeds when you use multiprocess prefetch.
-	In multiprocess settings, you will always need it to generate random numbers.
+	In multiprocess settings, you have to use it to generate random numbers.

-2. Random parameters and the actual augmentation is separated.
-This allows you to apply the same random transformation to several images (with `AugmentImageComponents`), which is essential to tasks such as segmentation.
+2. Random parameter generation and the actual augmentation is separated.
+This allows you to apply the same transformation to several images together (with `AugmentImageComponents`), which is essential to tasks such as segmentation.